BioRRW/DRAM2/docs/getting_started/dram1_to_dram2.rst

 Explore the Help
 ----------------

 With any new program, it is good to explore the help.
-The DRAM2 help is a lot larger compared to the DRAM1 and really needs a good checking in order to validate.
+The DRAM2 help is a lot larger compared to DRAM1 and really needs a good checking in order to validate.

 First, let's look at the overview: